Zaira Wasim: Controversies

 In December 2017, Wasim alleged that she had been harassed mid-air on Vistara flight UK 981 between Delhi and Mumbai.
 She posted a series of messages on her Instagram profile alleging that a man sitting behind her on the flight had caressed her neck with his foot while she was asleep.
 She also wrote that she had tried to record what the man was doing, but failed due to dim lights.
 The airline issued an apology and released a statement saying that a detailed investigation would be conducted.
-The accused, Vikas Sachdeva of Chandivli in Mumbai was subsequently arrested and charged under Protection of Children from Sexual Offences Act (POCSO), given Wasim was a legal minor.
+The accused was subsequently arrested and charged under Protection of Children from Sexual Offences Act (POCSO), given Wasim was a legal minor.
 The accused's wife claimed her husband had been resting when his leg accidentally touched Wasim and that he had apologised before getting off the plane at the Mumbai airport, which the actress had acknowledged.
 The suspect had been placed in judicial custody pending a court hearing.
-There has been support for the accused in the form of a signature-campaign by his neighbours and on social pages with pages like "Justice for Vikas Sachdeva."
-Wasim subsequently became a target of internet trolling, which has been criticised by the Mumbai Police, stating in a tweet, "It is the Constitutional right of every victim to report sexual abuse and it is our duty to take cognizance, investigate & facilitate justice.
+There has been support for the accused in the form of a signature-campaign by his neighbours and on social pages.
+Wasim subsequently became a target of internet trolling, which has been criticised by the Mumbai Police, stating in a tweet, "It is the Constitutional right of every victim to report sexual abuse and it is our duty to take cognizance, investigate and facilitate justice.
 Kindly refrain from being judgmental and #Respect the Right of a Victim of a Sexual Assault".
 In a statement included with the tweet, the Mumbai Police also stated, "Our action against the accused is backed by sufficient evidence against him and it has been under the scrutiny by the court of law."
 In January 2020, the accused was found guilty of molesting Wasim and was sentenced to three years in prison.
 On appeal by the accused in the Bombay High Court, the sentence was suspended until his appeal was fully heard and decided.